-To help you get started, here are nine of the best white paint colors on the market now and how best to use them.
+Here are nine of the best white paint colors on the market and tips to use them.

 01 of 10